← War & FictionAll Collections

 AO: I Corps

-A Marine's perspective on Vietnam combat and recon operations — meditative and honest reflection on war and its consequences.
+A Special Forces veteran's perspective on Vietnam combat and recon operations — meditative and honest reflection on war and its consequences.

 Buy on Amazon →